statisticsnorway/nais-alert-config/README.md

 ## What is this?

-This reusable workflow deploys a Kubernetes resource called `AlertManagerConfig` in your team's namespace.
+This repo provides a Kubernetes resource called `AlertManagerConfig`.
 The [AlertManagerConfig](https://docs.openshift.com/container-platform/4.11/rest_api/monitoring_apis/alertmanagerconfig-monitoring-coreos-com-v1beta1.html) resource defines configuration for all alerts in that namespace, including information as which Slack channel the alert sends to, and how the Slack message is composed.
 Contributions are welcome!